The attractions of route 66 are fun, quirky, and historic.

 Just north of Chicago, Route 66 has a few attractions to check out.

 Before you even hit the road, just a good view of your starting point.
-360 Chicago is a tourist attraction that gives you an aerial view of the city and its landscape.
+360 Chicago is a tourist attraction that gives you an aerial view of the city and its landscape, and learn why there are so many nicknames for Chicago.
 You can even see the Willis Tower (formerly known as Sears Tower) from up here!

 Grant Park is a large urban park.
 Sitting in the Loop community area of Chicago.
 Sitting in Chicago’s central business district. the park’s most notable features are Millennium Park, Buckingham Fountain, the Art Institute of Chicago, and the Museum Campus.